PhD loans are available in 2025/26 to help Doctoral students living in England or Wales pay for their course fees and living expenses

 • Repayments combined with Masters loans.

-How much can I borrow?
+As a resident in England, how much can I borrow?

-With these government-backed postgraduate Doctoral loans, you can borrow any amount up to £28,673 if your course started between 1 August 2023 and 31 July 2024, or £29,390 if it starts on or after 1 August 2024.
+With these government-backed postgraduate Doctoral loans, you can borrow any amount up to £30,301 in 2025/26 for courses starting on or after 1 August 2025.

 PhD loans are not means-tested, so you can apply for the full amount regardless of your financial background.
-Also, the loan can be used however you like - to cover fees, other study-related costs or to help with your living expenses.
+Also, the loan can be used however you like - to cover fees, other study-related costs, or to help with your living expenses.

 Am I eligible for a PhD loan?